-Libby Gilbertson, ABD, MEd, LMFT, Director of Quality Assurance
+Libby Diamond, ABD, MEd, LMFT, Director of Quality Assurance

-Libby Gilbertson, ABD, MEd, LMFT is the Director of Quality Assurance overseeing best practices for the clinicians at the Center for Growth including their maintenance of records and delivery of services.
+Libby Diamond (formerly Gilbertson), ABD, MEd, LMFT is the Director of Quality Assurance overseeing best practices for the clinicians at the Center for Growth including their maintenance of records and delivery of services.

 She provides individual, couple, and sex therapy services for issues including sexual problems, relationship conflict, infidelity, depression, anxiety, eating disorders, and adjustment through life transitions.
 She uses an experiential and narrative approach to help people better understand their emotional experiences, interrupt negative cycles of interaction, and begin to create the space for a better future.
-She has been in the Marriage and Family therapy field for over five years, at the Center for Growth for two years, and has over half of the required clinical hours towards a license in marriage and family therapy she expects to finish this year.
+She has been in the Marriage and Family therapy field for over seven years, at the Center for Growth for nearly three years.

 She is passionate about instructing medical providers on how to address sexuality with their patients.
 Her dissertation topic was inspired by her experience with the American Medical Student Association’s Sexual Health Scholars program and coauthoring a curriculum for the residency training program in child and adolescent psychiatry at Drexel University College of Medicine.
 She also currently teaches statistics for psychology as an adjunct in the Psychology Department at Temple University.